50th Birthday Cocktail Party

-Would it be ok to have just horsdovors and cocktails for a 50th Birthday Party?
-The party will start at 5:00.
+Would it be ok to have just hors-d'oeuvre and cocktails for a 50th birthday party?
+The party will start at 5:00 pm.

 - Amanda’s Reply:Hi Donna!

 A cocktail party is a great idea for that age group.
-Most of your guests will likely be in and around the same age group as the birthday guest of honour.
-Just as you labelled it here, label it like that on your invitations - a cocktail party.
-A cocktail party is a great way to satisfy all guests, and it gives people things to snack on throughout the party and still gives a less formal atmosphere by eliminating the sit down and serve dinner atmosphere.
+Most of your guests will likely be in and around the same age as the birthday guest of honor.
+Just as you referred to it here, label it that way on your invitations - a cocktail party.
+A cocktail party is a great way to satisfy all guests, and it gives people something to snack on throughout the party while still providing a less formal atmosphere by eliminating the sit down/serve dinner vibe.

-If you really want to make sure the cocktail idea maximizes on the idea of everyone mingling and being interactive, be sure to lay the platters all over.
-This will allow for guests to group together and chat, while grabbing some food.
-There will be no line up in one area to grab food.
-There is a nice flow amongst the room and everyone mingles.
+If you really want to make sure everyone mingles at your cocktail party, be sure to lay platters of food about, in various locations.
+This will encourage guests to group together and chat, while they explore the food offerings.
+It will eliminate the food line and create a nice flow in the room so everyone mingles.

-If you are sure to label it as a cocktail party, those that will starve on just having appetizers will know to have a bite to eat before heading to the party.
+If you are sure to label it as a cocktail party, those that might starve on finger foods and appetizers will know to have a meal before heading to the party.

-Also, be sure to note if the cocktails are free; in saying that, they do not have to be.
-Just be sure to note on the invitations what the cost for cocktails is.
-Or you can provide the first two or three free and advise them of the charge for any additional cocktails.
+Also, be sure to note if the cocktails are free.
+They don't have to be.
+If you do decide to charge, just be sure to note on the invitation the cost for the cocktails.
+You can even go both ways.
+Provide the first two or three free and advise them of the charge for any additional cocktails.
 Don’t think that asking people to pay for drinks is rude, it’s not!
-Most people expect to have to pay for drinks, there is rarely parties with open bars.
-A nice treat that people would not expect is giving them the few free.
+Most people expect to have to pay for drinks, and there are rarely parties with open bars.
+And getting a few freebies is a nice treat people would not expect.
 So never worry about asking people to pay for the drinks – or ask them to bring some of their own.